eocreates/eocreates.github.io/README.md

 # Projet 2

-**Title:**
+**Title:** Football Players

-**SQL Code:**
+**SQL Code:** Football players SQL Code (https://github.com/eocreates/eocreates.github.io/blob/main/FOOTBAL_PLAYER.Sql)

-**SQL Skills Used:**

-**Project Description:**

-**Technology used: SQL server**

-Data Retrieval (SELECT): Queried and extracted specific information from the database.
+**SQL Skills Used:** Data Retrieval (SELECT): Queried and extracted specific information from the database.
 Data Aggregation (SUM, COUNT): Calculated totals, such as sales and quantities, and counted records to analyze data trends.
 Data Filtering (WHERE, BETWEEN, IN, AND): Applied filters to select relevant data, including filtering by ranges and lists.
 Data Source Specification (FROM): Specified the tables used as data sources for retrieval

+**Project Description:** The Football Players Data Analysis project focuses on extracting actionable insights from a comprehensive dataset of professional football players using SQL queries.
+Key objectives include filtering players by specific criteria (e.g., team, position, age), identifying performance-related attributes (e.g., tallest, heaviest, rookies), and conducting comparative analysis such as average heights and weights by team or position.
+Advanced techniques like ranking, partitioning, and window functions are utilized to derive deeper insights, such as players outperforming team averages, shared last names, and experience distribution

+**Technology used: SQL server**

+# Project 3

+**Title :** Dominoz pizza

+**Tool Used:** Power Bi (Dax....)